Curator-AI/.github/profile/README.md

 ## Hi there 👋

-We are a group from MIT aiming to enhance shopping recommendations through AI

-Welcome to Curator AI, the one stop platform for making shopping personalized and quicker, preventing decision fatigue and inserting expertise into the process.
+Welcome to Curator AI, the one stop platform for making shopping personalized and quicker through AI.
+We are a group from MIT aiming to enhnace shopping by preventing decision fatigue and inserting expertise into the process.

 <!--